Roles & Permissions

 Role Who it's for Implicit grants

-Owner The people who run the company agents:create, skills:create, environments:manage, users:invite, users:manage_permissions, tasks:assign, joins:approve
+Owner The people who run the company agents:create, agents:configure, skills:create, environments:manage, users:invite, users:manage_permissions, tasks:assign, joins:approve

-Admin Trusted operators who onboard people and agents agents:create, skills:create, environments:manage, users:invite, tasks:assign, joins:approve
+Admin Trusted operators who onboard people and agents agents:create, agents:configure, skills:create, environments:manage, users:invite, tasks:assign, joins:approve

 Operator Hands-on members who help run the work tasks:assign